Get an Appointment with a Lawyer Now

 About Armstrong Legal

-If you've been browsing for "can a will be contested before probate", "application to vary avo" or "bail lawyer", our team can explain your options, what your likely next steps may be, potential costs and any time limits that may apply.
-Speak with our friendly team of lawyers now for an assessment of your case.
+If you've been browsing for "average legal fees contesting a will", "criminal legal" or "drug lawyer", our team can explain your options, what your likely next steps may be, potential costs and any time limits that may apply.
+Get in touch with our friendly team of lawyers now for an assessment of your case.

 Call 1300 038 223 Lawyers available 24/7 for criminal matters